-Destiny 2 Legendary Shards is shaping up to be one of the game's most valuable resources.
+Destiny 2 Legendary Shards is one of the game's most valuable resources.

-Similar to Legendary Marks, Ascendant Shards and other end-game resources from the first game, it's a consumable used to help you get better gear and inch you closer to the max level cap.
+Similar to Legendary Marks, Ascendant Shards and other end-game resources from the original Destiny, it's a consumable used to buy better gear and inch you closer to the max level cap.

 What Legendary Shards are used for in Destiny 2

 The in-game blurb for Legendary Shards is as follows: "Remnants of powerful items.
 Used to improve gear or trade for other items."
 So what does this mean in particular?
 Right now, we know Legendary Shards are used for two things:

 - Infusing weapons and armour into a higher Power level